Archive Best Phones Without Social Media to Buy for Your Kid

 Which Phone to Pick: Your Ultimate Decision

 As a whole, many basic phones aren’t what your child would willingly accept.
 Kids might go as far as getting a secret smartphone just to be able to get on social media like their friends.
-They might give you a hard time about not getting them a smartphone, and give you a list of reasons why they desperately “need” them, and some of those reasons might actually be legitimate.
+Children may complain about not having a smartphone.
+They may give you reasons why they believe they “need” one.
+Some of these reasons may be valid.
 Basic phones are a thing of the past to kids of the digital age.

 Minimalist phones can also be problematic for kids.
 They are not nearly as durable as basic rugged phones but cost a lot more.
 A new phone owner may not be responsible enough to take care of such an expensive device.
-Not to mention the fact that these phones aren’t originally made for kids, but for busy wealthy adults who want to take a break from their smartphones.
+Additionally, these phones are not made for kids, but for busy wealthy adults who want a break from their smartphones.

 Whatever phone you may pick based on your child’s specific needs and wants, the main point is to make sure it’s as safe as can be.
-You can get them the most basic phone ever made, and without your monitoring them, your child can still end up getting themselves in trouble.
+You can get them the most basic phone ever made and your child can still end up getting themselves in trouble.
 Or you could get them a smartphone, but keep them safe by setting parental controls on their device.
 Your monitoring can make all the difference, no matter which of the best phones without social media you’ve picked out from this list.

 MahsaV